dogweather/forkful/content/en/typescript/files-and-io/writing-to-standard-error.md

 weight: 25
 ---

-## What & Why?
-In TypeScript, writing to standard error (stderr) is a process of sending error messages or logs directly to the error output stream of the environment (e.g., the console in node.js or a web browser).
-This is essential for diagnosing problems without interfering with the standard output (stdout) used typically for program data, ensuring that error handling and logging are managed efficiently and cohesively.

 ## How to:
 TypeScript, being a superset of JavaScript, relies on the underlying JS runtime environment (like Node.js) for writing to stderr.
 Here's how you can do it directly: